In this article

 Step 4: Click “mail flow.

-Step 5: Create a new rule by clicking the “+” icon and selecting “Create new rule…”
+Step 5: Click on the option rules and create a new rule by clicking the “+ Add a rule” icon and selecting "Create a new rule".

 Step 7: Under the “Apply this rule if…” section, choose “Any attachment…” and select “file extension includes these words.”

-Step 8: Enter the type of file extension (ie., html) that you want to track/filter by selecting the “+” icon and clicking “OK.”
+Step 8: Enter the type of file extension (ie., ade) that you want to track/filter and click "Add".

 Note: There are many other executable file types you can include based on your requirement: